 Getting Back on Track After a Hurricane or Disaster

-- Understand exactly what your insurance company covers in the event of a disaster.
+- Understand exactly what your insurance policy covers in the event of a disaster.

-- Do not endorse and cash any payment from an insurance company that says “final” unless you are sure it is an adequate payment under your policy’s coverage.
+- Do not endorse and cash any payment from your homeowners insurance company that says “final” unless you are sure it is an adequate payment under your policy’s coverage.

-- Call your mortgage company to see how reimbursements from your home insurance company will be handled.
+- Call your mortgage company to see how claims payments from your home insurance company will be handled.
 It is important to understand that some insurance payments are made directly to your lender and then disbursed by your lender to you.

 Fraud and Scams